-Fifteen years ago I dragged a girl I was dating to see a little film called Wrong Turn.
-She was not a fan of horror films.
+Fifteen years ago I dragged a girl I was dating to see Wrong Turn.
+She wasn’t a fan of horror movies.
 Needless to say we didn’t date for very long but I’ll always have Wrong Turn.
 The “redneck” slasher film that was part Texas Chainsaw Massacre and part Deliverance was released on May 30 2003.
-In the 15 years since it was released, Wrong Turn has spawned several sequels, which have largely been dumped straight to video.
-Today in The Vault, on its anniversary, I take a closer look at this rural slasher film and why its endured as a minor horror franchise.
+In the 15 years since it was released, Wrong Turn has spawned several straight-to-video sequels.
+Today, in The Vault, I look at this rural slasher film and why its endured as a minor horror franchise.

-In terms of the basic plot, Wrong Turn follows the familiar backwoods redneck horror narrative.
-Late for a job interview, medical student Chris Flynn decides to take a shortcut through the West Virginia wilderness on a dirt road.
-As the title of the film implies, Chris literally takes a “wrong turn”, inadvertently crashing into a car carrying five college students on a road trip.
+Late for a job interview, medical student Chris Flynn decides to take a shortcut through the West Virginia wilderness.
+But Chris takes a “wrong turn”, inadvertently crashing into a car carrying five college students on a road trip.
 Lost and stranded in the woods, the students soon find themselves hunted by three cannibalistic mountain men.

 In spite of its lack of trailblazing in the horror genre, Wrong Turn is an inherently watchable film that lends itself to multiple viewings.